Rahlir Hollis-Jefferson

-Rahlir Hollis-Jefferson (born June 26, 1991) is an American professional basketball player who last played for the Taipei Mars of the T1 League.
+Rahlir Hollis-Jefferson (born June 26, 1991) is an American professional basketball player who last played for the TNT Tropang 5G of the Philippine Basketball Association (PBA).
 He played college basketball with the Temple Owls and has experience playing professionally in Luxembourg and Finland.

 High school career

 Hollis-Jefferson played high school basketball at Chester High School in Chester, Pennsylvania.
 In his junior season, he averaged 10.5 points, 7.2 rebounds, 2.8 assists, and 2.1 blocks per game and lifted the Clippers to a win over Norristown High School to claim the PIAA Class AAAA state title.
 In the championship game, he faced Khalif Wyatt, his future Temple college teammate.
 The Philadelphia Inquirer named Hollis-Jefferson second team all-Southeastern Pennsylvania as well.
 As a senior, he averaged 17.6 points and 10.0 rebounds, recording 25 double-doubles in just 29 games.

 College career

 Hollis-Jefferson played college basketball with the Temple Owls from 2009 to 2013.
 As a junior, he averaged 5.6 points and 5.3 rebounds per game.
 He improved those numbers to 9.3 points and 6.6 rebounds per game as a senior.